 Suppose we want to integrate a function f(x) over the region between a and b.
 This integral is the average value times the size of the interval.
 To obtain the average value we take a number of random values between a and b, evaluate the function in these points and then take the average.
-Of course in a single dimension there are usually much better techniques, but in our case these techniques may not be so efficient after all.
+Of course in a single dimension there are usually much better techniques, but in our case such techniques may not be so efficient after all.
 We will come to that.
-In general the error that we make in the integral is related to the number of sample points N by σ/\sqrt{N} in which σ is the standard deviation in the values of the function in the evaluation points1.
+In general the error that we make in the integral is related to the number of sample points N by $\sigma/\sqrt{N-1}$ in which $\sigma$ is the standard deviation in the values of the function in the evaluation points.